sheffield-bioinformatics-core/rnaseq-beginners/index.md

 ![](media/overexpressed-gsea.png)

 The "barcode"-like panel represents where genes from a particular pathway (**HALLMARK_E2F_TARGETS** in this case) are located in a gene list *ranked* from most up-regulated to most down-regulated.
 The peak in the green curve is used to indicate where the majority of genes are located.
-If this is shifted to the left or the right it indicates that genes belonging to this gene set have a tendancy to be up- or down-regulated.
+If this is shifted to the left or the right it indicates that genes belonging to this gene set have a tendency to be up- or down-regulated.
+The set of genes for a given pathway that contribute most to the enrichment are called the **leading edge**.

-As such, it does not rely on having to impose arbitrary cut-offs on the data.
+One reason for the popularity of this method is that it does not rely on having to impose arbitrary cut-offs on the data.
 Instead, we need to provide a measure of the importance of each gene such as it's fold-change.
 These are then used the rank the genes.

 The Broad institute has made this analysis method popular and provides [a version of GSEA](http://software.broadinstitute.org/gsea/index.jsp) that can be run via a java application.
 However, the application can be a bit fiddly to run, so we will use the Webgestalt website again